TomasKonir/ipfix2any/README.md

 Missing fields can be simply added to ipfix.json.

-Compile like other qt projects with qkame and make.
+Compile like other qt projects with qmake and make.

+mkdir build
+cd build
+qmake ../ipfix2any.pro
+make